Amos Fayette, Director of Sales

 Throughout my career, I have seen the results of what happens when a student, amateur, or professional ends up with equipment that is unreliable, of poor quality, or in some cases, just isn't a good fit.
 Our mission is to make sure that this doesn't happen to any customer we serve.
 Your instrument or bow purchase should add something to your musical experience, and never take anything away.

 Acquiring a new violin family instrument can be incredibly stressful and difficult for many people.
 Even those who are fortunate enough to have the means to buy the very best instruments available can at times find the process difficult to navigate.
-That is why we founded Salon Strings, to take the guesswork out of the process of buying and selling exemplary violin family instruments and helping my customers get back to what's important; the enjoyment of playing beautiful music.
+That is why we founded Salon Strings: to take the guesswork out of the process of buying and selling exemplary violin family instruments and helping my customers get back to what's important: the enjoyment of playing beautiful music.

 Jennifer Ford Fayette, Director of Operations

-Using my experience in the corporate world as well as my experience as a mother, I find running a family and running a business to be similar and have become passionate about helping others.
-Taking inspiration from my grandfather I am a self-admitted addict to learning new things, and can often be found listening to a podcast or audiobook on a variety of topics from history to business, music to the Stock Exchange.
+Using my experience in the corporate world as well as my experience as a mother, I find running a family and running a business to be similar, and have become passionate about helping others.
+Taking inspiration from my grandfather, I am a self-admitted addict to learning new things, and can often be found listening to a podcast or audiobook on a variety of topics from history to business, music to the Stock Exchange.